bluegreen-labs/homeranger/data/README.md

 ### Config

-The configuration files of different runs of the original publication.
+The configuration files of different runs of the original publication, only the `config_best_Mmem_fitting.txt` should be used as a reference set of parameters.

 ### Validation

+The output of model runs (`objective_function.*`), and a composite `global_resources.asc` which is the composite of the driver data and determines the order of the layers in the data cube (generated from the driver  maps).